UM Frost School Of Music

 Challenge #1: Safety

 The general contractor, Skanska USA, required ARI’s team to maintain stringent safety policies and precautions; including but not limited to: ten minutes of daily group stretching for all onsite employees; mandatory full site safety training for each employee; and every morning all foremen were required to meet and discuss ways to mitigate safety issues.
 Because this was new construction, the roof could only be accessed via ladders, which also presented challenges with safety/fall protection so a temporary safety railing was left in place for the solar crew and the roofing crew returned to install the coping cap after the system was installed.
-Additionally, ARI’s full-time Safety Team would make routine site visits and hosted fall-protection courses at the office to ensure crews maintained a safe working environment during the project.
+Additionally, ARI’s full-time Safety Team would make routine site visits and host fall-protection courses at the office to ensure crews maintained a safe working environment during the project.

 Challenge #2: Production

 Site conditions were constantly evolving and with so many trades involved in the new construction process, organizing execution was crucial.
 Coordination among other trades included the architect, GC, electrical contractor, and roof manufacturer Siplast on various details of the project as they had changed due to site conditions.
-Other coordination challenges included working with the electrical contractor onsite for the interconnection to the building and scheduling our in-house Roofing, Metal, and Solar Divisions.
+Other coordination challenges included working with the electrical contractor on site for the interconnection to the building and scheduling our in-house Roofing, Metal, and Solar Divisions.

 Challenge #3: Environment